diadata-org/decentral-feeder/README.md

 The `diadata/decentralized-feeder:<VERSION>` image can be deployed using various methods to accommodate different use cases.
 For production environments, Kubernetes or Helm is recommended for scalability and flexibility.
 For simpler setups or local testing, Docker Compose or Docker Run is sufficient.

-If you encounter any issues or need further assistance, feel free to reach out to the team.
+If you encounter any issues or need further assistance, feel free to reach out to the team @ info [at] diadata.org